viral32111/website/content/contact.md

 draft: false
 ---

-To get in touch with me about my projects, work, to ask questions, or anything else then contact me [via my email](mailto:contact@viral32111.com).
-Please refrain from adding me as a friend on social media or chat platforms.
+~~To get in touch with me about my projects, work, to ask questions, or anything else then contact me [via my email](mailto:contact@viral32111.com).
+Please refrain from adding me as a friend on social media or chat platforms.~~

+**As of June 2023, my email server is currently down due to server upgrades.
+I am working as fast as I can to get it running again!
+In the mean time, please get in touch with me via alternative methods.**

 If you wish to discuss something community related, then joining [our Discord server](/discord) would be best.